mars-music/mars-music/README.md

 # Mars Music
 Details will be posted soon......Wait for the bang!!!!!!.
-Why 'Mars'?
+Why 'Mars' ?
 Why Not :)